To support rigorous research, GATE offers annual research grants to qualified applicants.

 Faculty of Social Work

-Promoting Economic Inclusion among Racialized Migrant Women
+Promoting Economic Inclusion Among Racialized Migrant Women

 This research is inspired by the transformative resilience of racialized migrant women (RMW) in Toronto who resist social and economic exclusion through organizing mutual aid, direct services, and advocacy campaigns that promote social change.
 Racialized migrant women (RMW) represent a growing proportion in Canada facing intersecting barriers related to systemic racism, gender inequality, and poverty.
 As a result, RMW are more likely to experience social isolation, thereby increasing vulnerability to gender-based violence.
 The purpose of this research is to document the holistic place-based model of the South Asian Women’s Rights Organization (SAWRO), a community-based organization serving individuals in Toronto’s East Danforth neighborhoods.
 Using participatory action method, the project will employ in-depth interviews and surveys with community women along with focus group discussions at a community forum to understand their lived experiences and how they perceive SAWRO’s impact to provide a template for other organizations to replicate this service delivery approach.